 The cost of HOA fees will vary widely from one community to another.
 They may also be different for various types of homes within the same community.
 Condos frequently have higher HOA fees than single-family homes because they include the cost of exterior maintenance for a shared building (roof, elevators, lobby, community rooms, etc.).
 Townhomes and other attached homes may also have higher rates than single-family homes, although that is not always the case.

 Often, the cost of HOA fees will depend on the amenities included within the community.
-HOA fees may be much lower in communities which only cover the basics, like trash removal, snow removal and the maintenance of public areas.
+HOA fees may be much lower in communities that only cover the basics, like trash removal, snow removal, and the maintenance of public areas.
 Homes which include exterior maintenance and lawn care will typically have higher HOA fees than those where homeowners are responsible for their own homes and yards.

-Communities which offer more resort-style amenities—like golf courses, tennis courts, state-of-the-art fitness centers, spas and spacious clubhouses—will often have higher HOA fees to cover the cost of operating and maintaining these facilities.
+Communities that offer more resort-style amenities—like golf courses, tennis courts, state-of-the-art fitness centers, spas, and spacious clubhouses—will often have higher HOA fees to cover the cost of operating and maintaining these facilities.
 Condominiums may also base HOA fees in part on the square footage of each unit.